In2ItChicago/In2ItChicago/readme.md

 - `-n or --spider-name`
 Example: `./start.sh -n library`.
 Only run the specified spider instead of all of them.
 Must match the `name` variable that's defined on the spider class.
 No effect when used with `-s`.

+- `-p or --profile-queries`
+Log all sql queries to the console along with the execution time.

 - `service names`
 Example: `./start.sh -v -n library event_service event_processor postgres`.
 Trailing keywords indicate which docker services to start if you do not want to start all of them.